 What Capcom Actually Said

-Second, the caveat.
+Second, the qualifier.
 Capcom confirmed it will "actively utilize this technology to improve efficiency and productivity in the game development process," and is currently "exploring ways to use it in various areas, such as graphics, sound, and programming."

 The Reputational Math Behind the Decision